ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 requiring specific PvD instances or interface instances, and should be preferred over these options.

+### Parallel Use of Multiple Paths

+This property specifies whether an application considers it useful to transfer data across multiple paths between the same end hosts.
+Generally, in most cases, this will improve performance (e.g., achieve greater throughput).
+One possible side-effect is increased jitter, which may be problematic for delay-sensitive applications.

+The recommended default is to have this option.

 ### Direction of communication

 This property specifies whether an application wants to use the connection for sending and/or receiving data.
 Possible values are: